nixworks/public/news/2005/03/18/index.md

 ##### Woman Imam in NYC
 ### [ Woman Imam in NYC: Amina Wadud, an African American Muslim, and a professor of Islamic studies at Virginia Commonwealth University, led a congregation of about 60 women and 40 men in the weekly Muslim Friday, or Jumu'uah, prayer, despite the disapproval of mainstream Muslim scholars. ](/news/2005/03/18/woman-imam-in-nyc-amina-wadud-an-african-american-muslim-and-a-professor-of-islamic-studies-at-virginia-commonwealth-university-led-a-c.md)
-_Context: Amina Wadud, Woman Imam in NYC, Islamic studies, black, Virginia Commonwealth University, Jumu'uah_
+_Context: Jumu'uah, Amina Wadud, black, Woman Imam in NYC, Virginia Commonwealth University, Islamic studies_

 ##### Tel Aviv
 ### [ In Tel Aviv, 10,000 people rallied to support Israel's unilateral disengagement plan of 2004 and support Ariel Sharon's plan to leave the Gaza Strip now. ](/news/2005/03/18/in-tel-aviv-10-000-people-rallied-to-support-israel-s-unilateral-disengagement-plan-of-2004-and-support-ariel-sharon-s-plan-to-leave-the-g.md)